Cindy Axne: 2018

 In 2018, Axne ran for the United States House of Representatives in Iowa's 3rd congressional district.
-She won the Democratic primary election with 57.91% of the vote and defeated incumbent Representative David Young in the general election, becoming, with Abby Finkenauer, one of the first two women from Iowa elected to the House.
+She won the Democratic primary election with 57.91% of the vote and narrowly defeated incumbent Representative David Young in the general election, becoming, with Abby Finkenauer, one of the first two women from Iowa elected to the House.
 Young carried 15 of the district's 16 counties, but Axne won Polk County, the district's most populous county and home to Des Moines, by over 30,000 votes, far exceeding the overall margin of 8,000.

 2020

 In 2020, Axne won the Democratic primary virtually unopposed, facing only write-in candidates.
 She then defeated David Young in a rematch in the general election, with 48.9% of the vote to Young's 47.6%.

 2022

-Axne ran for reelection and lost to Republican nominee Zach Nunn by a margin of 0.7%.
+Axne ran for reelection and lost to Republican state Senator Zach Nunn by a margin of 0.7%.